LAWNCARE CALENDAR

 August Lawncare Tips

-It's essential to keep a vigilant watch on the edges of your lawn, trimming them as required, and mowing the lawn if the need arises.
+It's essential to keep a vigilant watch on the edges of your lawn, trimming them as required and mowing the lawn if the need arises.
 Maintaining a healthy lawn involves addressing isolated weed issues by either uprooting them manually or using verticutting techniques to make their survival challenging.
 As August approaches, it presents an ideal opportunity to aerate your lawn, thereby enhancing both air circulation and water absorption.
 Employ a garden fork or a mechanical aerator to create perforations in the soil, facilitating better penetration of nutrients and moisture.

 Regularly inspect the mower blades to ensure their sharpness, and in accordance with our guidelines, lubricate all movable components.
 To prevent damage to the lawn, maintain a mowing height ranging from 20mm to 25mm, thus avoiding scalping.
 Ongoing monthly maintenance tasks such as scarifying and verticutting should persist, but exercise caution to ensure the lawn has sufficient moisture to recover from these procedures.
 Employ the scarifier and verticut cartridge every fortnight to effectively manage thatch buildup and lateral growth.
 Given the recent heavy rainfall, a dense thatch layer could result in water accumulation on the surface.

-Address any bare patches or areas with weakened grass by considering overseeding to bridge the gaps and rejuvenate your lawn, leveraging the favorable growth conditions at hand.
+Address any bare patches or areas with weakened grass by considering overseeding to bridge the gaps and rejuvenate your lawn, leveraging the favourable growth conditions at hand.
 It's crucial to note that the current focal point of concern is red thread; for further insights, refer to our corresponding blog. https://allett.co.uk/pages/global-dealer-locator

 September Lawncare Tips